drivendataorg/cyfi/docs/docs/installation.md

 1. Open the terminal by typing ⌘+space (to open spotlight search) and then typing "Terminal".
 Hit enter.

-2. Type `conda install -c conda-forge cyfi` and hit enter
+2. Type `conda install -c conda-forge cyfi` and hit enter.
+When prompted with "Proceed ([y]/n)?", hit enter again.

 3. To check that CyFi has been installed, run `pip show cyfi`